braze-inc/braze-docs/_docs/_hidden/private_betas/dashboard_builder.md

 # Dashboard Builder

 > Use Dashboard Builder to create dashboards and visualizations using reports created in Query Builder.
-You can get started with the pre-built SQL query templates in Query Builder, or write your own custom SQL queries to unlock even more insights.
+You can get started with the pre-built SQL query templates in Query Builder or write your own custom SQL queries to unlock even more insights.

 Braze provides pre-built dashboard templates for frequent use cases such as analysis of revenue using last-touch attribution.
 Note that the ability to edit a template dashboard is not yet available.